se-edu/guides/tutorials/javaFxPart2.md

 ```
 <box type="important" seamless>

 Note the image location (e.g., `/images/DaUser.png`) is given relative to the `main/resources` folder and there is a `/` in front.
-Follow the same for similar cases of using `getResourceAsStream` method in later parts of this tutorial.
+Do the same for similar cases of using `getResourceAsStream` method in later parts of this tutorial.
 </box>

 Run the application and you should see something like this: